wkirui/Weather-Data-Analysis/README.md

 We then zoom in on the temperature data for Nairobi.
 What would the weather look like based on the historical data?
 We can use Facebook's Prophet to make prediction on the data with the following results
 <img align="center" src=img/nrb_predicted_temp.png>
-- Generally, Nairobi temperatures are
+- Nairobi temperatures should remain the same in 2021!

 <!-- #endregion -->